 Bilirubin is a waste product of the body’s break-down of old and damaged red blood cells.
 The liver helps to eliminate bilirubin as waste.

-Every newborn has elevated bilirubin, but only around 60 per cent of full-term babies will have noticeable symptoms.
+Every newborn has elevated bilirubin levels, and around 60 per cent of full-term babies will have noticeable symptoms.
 Treatment isn't usually necessary, unless the baby has very high bilirubin levels, or is premature or sick.
 Dehydration (loss of water) or poor weight gain can make jaundice worse.

 Other causes of jaundice in babies

-Jaundice can also be caused by a range of other conditions and events including:
+Jaundice can also be caused by a range of other things including:

-- Breastmilk – the mother's breasts produce small amounts of colostrum in the first few days after childbirth.
+- breastmilk – the mother's breasts produce small amounts of colostrum in the first few days after childbirth.
 Until the milk ‘comes in’, the limited amounts of fluid received from breastfeeding may affect the functioning of the baby's liver.
-Certain enzymes in breast milk are also thought to contribute to 'breast milk jaundice'.
+Certain enzymes in breast milk are also thought to contribute to 'breast milk jaundice', a harmless type of jaundice that can last for several weeks.
+Continue breastfeeding as usual if you have breast milk jaundice

-- Rh (Rhesus) and ABO blood group incompatibilities – the mother may produce antibodies that can attack the baby's red blood cells during the later stages of pregnancy.
+- Rhesus (Rh) and ABO blood group incompatibilities – when the mother and the baby have different blood groups to each other the mother may produce antibodies that can attack the baby's red blood cells during the later stages of pregnancy.
 This means that higher than normal levels of damaged red blood cells have to be eliminated from the body, which in turn triggers high bilirubin levels.
-The baby may be born anaemic and develop severe jaundice within hours of birth.
+The baby may be born anaemic and develop severe jaundice within hours of birth

-- Haemolytic anaemia – this can be an inherited autoimmune disorder, where the baby’s immune system destroys red blood cells.
-It can also be a complication of other disorders, such as serious infections (sepsis).
+- haemolytic anaemia – this can be an inherited disorder of the immune system (autoimmune disease), where the baby’s immune system destroys red blood cells.
+It can also be a complication of other disorders, such as serious infection (sepsis).

-- Galactosaemia – galactose is a milk sugar.
-A baby with galactosaemia lacks the enzyme needed to break down galactose.
-The high levels of milk sugar can cause cirrhosis of the liver and subsequent jaundice.
+- galactosaemia – galactose is a milk sugar.
+This rare disorder occurs when a baby lacks the enzyme needed to break down galactose.
+The high levels of milk sugar can damage the liver (causing inflammation and scarring).
+This initially shows up as jaundice

-- Biliary atresia – the ducts that allow the flow of bile from the liver to the small intestine are destroyed, for reasons unknown.
-Without bile ducts, bile builds up in the liver and causes symptoms of jaundice.
-The baby’s faeces are always very pale.
+- biliary atresia – bilirubin from the liver normally flows into ‘bile ducts’, allowing bilirubin and other products to collect in the gall bladder before reaching the gut and being eliminated.
+In biliary atresia these ducts are blocked, destroyed or have not developed, for reasons unknown.
+Without bile ducts, bilirubin builds up in the liver and causes symptoms of jaundice.
+The baby’s faeces (poo) are always very pale.

 Diagnosis of the cause of jaundice in babies